cproctor/bba/content/assignments/interface_design.md

 - Your interface, in some playable format.
 - Your code.
 (If you use Scratch, this should be your SBX file.)
-- A writeup explaining your design choices in terms of learning (details coming)
+- A brief writeup explaining your design choices in terms of learning.
+Explain how you want your user to think or interact with your interface, and connect this to specific design choices in the interface.
+Aim for ~300 words.
+Possible formats:
+    - Annotated screenshots, wireframes, or sketches (See Teacher Portal or Student Journalism in [Interface design case studies]({filename}/modules/interfaces.md))
+    - A list of user stories with interface features supporting them (See Interactive Storytelling in [Interface design case studies]({filename}/modules/interfaces.md))
+    - Several paragraphs summarizing your design process, explaining what you were trying to achieve and options you considered for achieving it.

 ---
 # Option 2: User interface for your final project